 4. Sort out your brand identity

-– Logo – have it professionally done by someone who’s done work you admire.
-You can have cheap logos make up on Fiverr, but your logo is like the haircut of your business.
-If you spend $15 at Just Cuts, it’s going to look like you spent $15 at Just Cuts.
-You know what I’m saying?
+You can have cheap logos made up on Fiverr, but your logo is like the haircut of your business – and if you spend $15 at Just Cuts, it’s going to look like you spent $15 at Just Cuts.
+The point is, it’s worth paying a bit more to have your logo done by someone whose work you admire.

-– Colours – These should be determined fairly early on, and they’ll dictate what kind of content you put out on your social media platforms.
-Choose three colours – white, pale pink and grey for example – and make sure everything you do is coloured that hue.
-Dooby, doo.
-Don’t you just love rhymes?
-LIMES.
+These should be determined fairly early on, and they’ll dictate what kind of content you put out on your social media platforms.
+Choose three colours – white, pale pink and grey for example – and make sure everything you put out there follows those guidelines.

-– Voice – Decide if your brand is serious, funny, playful, professional.
+A brand can be serious, funny, playful, professional, and any number of other adjectives.
 Narrow it down to three words and have these words visible wherever you work so you can always refer back to it when you’re creating content.

 5. Be consistent